 In this edition of Sinister Sites, we looked at a relatively small amount of items that nonetheless conveyed a massive amount of symbolism.
 Far from being merely decorative, the art in front of the IRS building in Maryland describes in a symbolic matter the true source of power behind the American (and world) government, its spiritual and political philosophy, its perception of the masses and so forth.
 But while the symbolism is unmistakably Masonic, your local front-porch Freemasons have nothing to do with the occult elite.
 Those in power are part of the highest, hidden levels of the order – what we like to call the Illuminati.

 While the IRS doesn’t shy away from collecting money from every single American worker in the United States, the occult symbols in front of its headquarters is not definitely not meant for every single American worker.
 It is meant to be understood by a very few “select” ones – the same way real power is owned by a very few “select” ones.
 Why are there symbols associated with secretive and elite groups displayed on buildings that are supposedly public?
 Isn’t this a contradiction?

 While some might say that the true, mystical meaning behind these symbols is not inherently evil, the real upsetting part is that those “in the capstone” are clearly telling us that those at the base of the pyramid are not meant to understand these things.
 They are meant to be distracted and controlled in order to fund the elite while not causing too much damage … and that’s about it.
 And the IRS is part of the equation.

-Contrarily to the “official” meaning of the pointing hand, no citizen has a say on the policies of these institution or even what they display in front of their building.
-It is rather those in the capstone that dictate what will happening to “We the People” … even if it means making the Bill of Rights disappear.
+Contrarily to the “official” meaning of the pointing hand, no citizen has a say on the policies of these institutions or even what they display in front of their building.
+It is rather those in the capstone that dictate what will happen to “We the People” … even if it means making the Bill of Rights disappear.
 As the official IRS motto goes: Service plus Enforcement equals Compliance.
-In short, maybe the finger that is pointing upwards should be the middle one.
+Maybe the finger that is pointing upwards should be the middle one.